To make a long story short….

 Rehearse your stories in advance, so you can tell them smoothly and articulately, while sounding natural.

 Whatever you do, know when to stop!
-I have often found that the last two sentences tacked on to a story by a nervous candidate who didn’t think through the story in advance, are what gets that candidate in trouble.
+We have found that the last two sentences tacked on to a story by a nervous candidate who didn’t think through the story in advance, are what gets that candidate in trouble.
 Don’t over-explain and add parts to the story that don’t enhance your portrayal of your skills, or don’t align with the needs for the position.

 There are lots of other times to be concise in an interview too.
 When discussing troublesome job changes, your openness to travel or relocation, compensation requirements, and other sensitive issues, brief is better.